minilogique/WristWatch-MK8/README.md

 - 1.6 mm filament exited (melt zone saturated)
 - Filament remained in glass transition and “rebuilt” itself after extrusion

-Idler tension should be slightly higher — **let the teeth bite in**.
+Idler tension should be higher — **let the teeth bite in** so without filament the idler rides the driven filament gear.

 ---